 Each item in the catalogue has a call number which you can use to find the book on the shelves in the library.
 Each shelf has a label on it showing which books are shelved on it.
 For example the book "Business Ethics" has the call number 174.4 BUS.
 On the shelves there will be a sign saying Call Number 100-200.
 This is where you will find the book "Business Ethics".

-Southend - If someone has recalled a book that you have, you will not be able to renew the book.
-If you are not on campus and are trying to renew a book, but can't because it has been recalled, please call 01702 534 111 and explain your situation.
+Southend - If someone has requested a book that you have, you will not be able to renew the book.
+If you are not on campus and are trying to renew a book, but can't because it has been requested by someone else, please call The Forum Helpdesk on 01702 534 111 and explain your situation.

-If an item isn't in the library, we may be able to get it for you.
+If an item isn't in one of our libraries, or available online, we may be able to get it for you.

-Take a look at our Request a Resource page for more information on interlibrary loans and book suggestions.
+Take a look at our Request a Resource page for more information on interlibrary loans and purchase suggestions.

 Colchester and Loughton